Water|Ways is a Smithsonian traveling exhibit made possible by Arizona Humanities and Arizona State University.

 Friends of the Verde River, in partnership with Yavapai College, and the AZ Humanities Smithsonian Waterways Exhibit, invite artists from across Arizona to submit art about the Verde River Watershed for a juried art exhibit.
 “Visions of the Verde” is an all-media juried visual art exhibition that will feature artworks that depict, address, celebrate or are otherwise influenced by the Verde Watershed.
-We invite all explorations & interpretations of this theme and encourage all media, styles, and techniques.

 - Exhibit Dates: August 20 – October 11, 2019